Nonasymptotic analysis of adaptive and annealed Feynman-Kac particle models: Introduction

 The rest of the article is organized as follows.
 In a preliminary section, we recall a few essential notions related to Dobrushin coefficients or FK semigroups.
-We also provide some important non-asymptotic results we use in the further development of the article.
-Section \ref{section-analyse-generale-FK} is concerned with the semigroup stability analysis of these models.
+We also provide some important nonasymptotic results we use in the further development of the article.
+Section~\ref{section-analyse-generale-FK} is concerned with the semigroup stability analysis of these models.
 We also provide a couple of uniform $L^p$-deviations and concentration estimates.
-In Section \ref{section-Gibbs} we apply these results to Boltzmann-Gibbs models associated with a decreasing temperature schedule.
-In this context, IPS algorithm can be interpreted as a sequence of interacting simulated annealing algorithms ({\em abbreviate ISA}).
-We design an explicit way of tuning the number of Markov Chain Monte Carlo iterations with the temperature schedule.
-Finally, in Section \ref{section-adapt}, we propose an alternative ISA method based on an original adaptive strategy to design on the flow the temperature decrements.
-We provide a non-asymptotic study, based on a perturbation analysis.
+In Section~\ref{section-Gibbs}, we apply these results to Boltzmann--Gibbs models associated with a decreasing temperature schedule.
+In this context, IPS algorithm can be interpreted as a sequence of interacting simulated annealing algorithms (\textit{abbreviate ISA}).
+We design an explicit way of tuning the number of Markov chain Monte Carlo iterations with the temperature schedule.
+Finally, in Section~\ref{section-adapt}, we propose an alternative ISA method based on an original adaptive strategy to design on the flow the temperature decrements.
+We provide a nonasymptotic study for a simplified model, based on a perturbation analysis.
 We end the article with $L^p$-deviation estimates as well as a couple of concentration inequalities.

-\section{Statement of Some Results}
+\section{Statement of some results}

-Feynman-Kac particle algorithms consist in evolving an interacting particle system $(\zeta_n)_n = \left( \zeta_n^1, \ldots, \zeta_n^N \right)_n$ of size $N$, on a given state space $E$.
-Their evolution is decomposed into two genetic type transitions: a selection step, associated with some positive potential function $G_n$; and a mutation step, where the selected particles evolve randomly according to a given Markov transition $M_n$ (a more detailed description of these IPS algorithms is provided in Section \ref{algo-classique}).
-In this context, the occupation measures $\displaystyle{ \eta_n^N := \frac{1}{N}\sum_{1\leq i\leq N}\delta_{\zeta^i_n} }$ are $N$-approximations of a sequence of measures $\eta_n$ defined by the FK recursive formulae:
+Feynman--Kac particle algorithms consist in evolving a particle system $\zeta_n = ( \zeta_n^1, \ldots, \zeta_n^N )$ of size~$N$, on a given state space $E$.
+Their interacting evolution is decomposed into two genetic type transitions: a selection step, associated with some positive potential function $G_n$; and a mutation step, where the selected particles evolve randomly according to a given Markov transition $M_n$ (a~more detailed description of these IPS algorithms is provided in Section~\ref{algo-classique}).
+In this context, the occupation measures $ { \eta_n^N:= \frac{1}{N}\sum_{1\leq i\leq N}\delta_{\zeta^i_n} }$ are $N$-approximations of a sequence of measures $\eta_n$ defined by the FK recursive formulae:

-for all bounded measurable function $f$ on $E$ (a more detailed discussion on these evolution equations is provided in Section \ref{section-flot-FK}).\\
+for all bounded measurable function $f$ on $E$ (a more detailed discussion on these evolution equations is provided in Section~\ref{section-flot-FK}).

 To describe with some precision the main results of the article, we consider the pair of parameters $(g_n,b_n)$ defined below.